S512: Greater Accountability for Boards/Commissions. Latest Version

 (d) All terms shall commence on July 1 of odd‑numbered years and all members shall serve for four‑year overlapping terms.

-(e) Beginning with elections held on or after January 1, 2017, no No person may be elected or appointed to more than three full four‑year terms.
-Election or appointment for a partial term to fill a vacancy as provided in G.S.
+(e) Beginning with elections held on or after January 1, 2017, no No person may be elected to serve more than three full four‑year terms.
+Election Service for a partial term to fill a vacancy as provided in G.S.
 116‑7 shall not count toward the three‑term limitation.

 (f) Any person who has served at least one full term as chairman chair of the Board of Governors shall be a member emeritus of the Board of Governors for one four‑year term beginning at the expiration of that member's regular elected term.
 Any person already serving as an emeritus member may serve an additional four‑year term beginning July 1, 1991.
 Members emeriti have all the rights and privileges of membership except they do not have a vote.